Klrfl/abs-app/README.md

 ]
 ```

+You can put as many combination as needed in the array.

 #### Delete prices of a menu item

 To delete a price of a menu item, issue a DELETE request to `/admin/menu/:id/variant_values`